coditory/sherlock-distributed-lock/docs/index.md

 <img src="assets/img/logo.png" alt="Sherlock Distributed Lock Logo">
 </div>

-[Sherlock](https://github.com/coditory/sherlock-distributed-lock) is a distributed lock library for JVM projects.
+[Sherlock](https://github.com/coditory/sherlock-distributed-lock) is a distributed locking library for JVM projects.
-It exposes both synchronous and reactive [API](api) and uses database [connectors](connectors) to store locks.
+It exposes both synchronous and reactive [APIs](api) (Reactor, RxJava, Kotlin Coroutines) and uses database [connectors](connectors) to store locks.
 It was created as a simple solution to manage distributed locks among multiple microservices.

+## How it works?

-By default, locks are acquired for a [specific duration](locks#lock-duration).
+Locks are acquired for a [specific duration](locks#lock-duration).
-Thanks to this approach when lock owning instance unexpectedly goes down, lock is automatically released after expiration.
+When lock owning instance unexpectedly goes down, lock is automatically released after expiration.

 !!! important "Read and write from the same DB node"